azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 ```
 <img src="/images/child_Mortality_Rates_National.png"/>

-The new plot clearly shows higher child mortality rates for Amrican Indian/Alaska Natives & Black/African American.
-Asian/Pacific Islander has the lowest.
-Mortality rates for Caucasian Whites are probably higher than mortality rates for Hispanic/Latinos.
-The bars for the White group includes Hispanic/Latino ethnicity that identify as White and there are some indications that child mortality rates are lower for Hispanics/Latinos.
+The new plot clearly shows higher child mortality rates for Amrican Indian/Alaska Natives & Black/African Americans.
+Asian/Pacific Islanders have the lowest mortality rates.
+Mortality rates for Caucasian Whites are probably higher than mortality rates for Hispanics/Latinos.
+The bars for the White group include Hispanic/Latino ethnicity that identify as White and there are some indications that child mortality rates are lower for Hispanics/Latinos.